maheshareddy/jsNotifiy/README.md

 # jsNotifiy
-This Desktop notification Javascript API
+This is a Desktop notification Javascript API